stairman06/omf/spec/OMF_Project.md

 OMF Projects allow you to represent metadata for a Minecraft mod or modpack.
 OMF Projects are a JSON-based format that let you make available as much or as little metadata as necessary.
 The following are the available properties for this format.

 ## `formatType`
-This property MUST be set to `omf:project`
+This property MUST be set to `project`.

 ## `formatVersion`
 This property MUST be set to `0`.
 Future versions will increment this number.

 ## `meta` (optional)
-A [Project Metadata Reference](./Metadata_References.md#project-metadata-references) object for this file.
+A [Project Metadata Reference](./Metadata_References.md#project-metadata-references) object for this project.

 ## `versions`
-A list of all versions of this Project.
-Each object in this array contains the following properties

-### `id`
-A unique identifier for this version.
-This MUST NOT be used for any other version.

-### `src`
-A URL which returns Version Metadata for this version

-### `meta` (optional)
-A [Version Metadata Reference](./Metadata_References.md#version-metadata-references) object for this version.
-This allows you to specify things like version name, required components, dependencies, release date, and more.
+An array consisting of [Version Metadata References](./Metadata_References.md#version-metadata-references) for every available version of this project.

+Each Version Metadata Reference is required to have the `id` field.
+It is RECOMMENDED to include the `src` field as well, in order to provide a more permanent source for the version metadata.